 Becoming a mother was far and away the most powerful catalyst for the work that I do now.
 It was the experience that opened my eyes to the fact that the past I experienced had a profound impact on how I was able to show up and experience myself as a mother, and as a woman.
-The buttons they seemed pressed, the limitations they highlighted, the mirror they held up, the limited capacity in my own system that they made apparent to me in those early days, and the hope, desire and joy they unintentionally stirred up within me created a momentum that has culminated in the work I do today.
+The buttons they seemed to press, the limitations they highlighted, the mirror they held up, the limited capacity in my own system that they made apparent to me in those early days, and the hope, desire and joy they unintentionally stirred up within me created a momentum that has culminated in the work I do today.
 Helping mothers and women give birth to themselves (in more ways than one).

 This desire to be the link in the chain of generations that breaks with old patterns developed in my past, and those patterns inherited from my mother, and her from her mother, and her from hers, etc. led me to this path of being a life-long student of wisdom from wherever I could find it; well before I even became a mom myself.
 I simply new I wanted to determine my own life experience.